VladMRG2001/Transform-the-Number-in-Verilog/README.md

 # Transform the Number in Verilog

 ## Objectives
-The project aims to familiarize students with the basics of Verilog programming, including:
+The project aims to familiarize students with the basics of Verilog programming, including: <br>
 ->Dividing a general problem into specific functional modules. <br>
 ->Implementing a given algorithm in a synthesizable manner. <br>
 ->Creating a finite state machine (FSM) based on a provided diagram. <br>